-Opening its first office here in 1988, Pact has a long history of improving literacy, citizen engagement and the economic and social status of women and other marginalized groups in Nepal.
+Pact began working in Nepal in 1988 and has played a critical role in improving literacy, citizen engagement and the economic and social status of women and other marginalized groups in the country.

-A pioneering WORTH woman from the model's early days.
+A pioneering WORTH member from the model's early days.

-Sajhedari Bikaas works with a range of national and local partners, including Nepalese nonprofits that engage women, youth and other marginalized groups in planning and implementing development programs.
-By providing technical assistance to build capacity among local organizations, Pact is helping Nepal to direct its own development, ensuring a lasting impact.
+Sajhedari Bikaas works with both national and local partners, including Nepalese nonprofits that engage women, youth and other marginalized groups in planning and implementing development programs.
+By providing technical assistance to build capacity among local organizations, Pact is making a lasting difference in Nepal.